 So do you see crimes?

-Do you see what I see that there was a rigged investigation in the Hillary case to protect her when the evidence was overwhelming and incontrovertible on the espionage act and the destruction of evidence, subpoenaed emails and the bleach pit and the hammers.
+That there was a rigged investigation in the Hillary case to protect her when the evidence was overwhelming and incontrovertible on the Espionage Act and the destruction of evidence, subpoenaed emails, and the bleach pit and the hammers.

-And there are two separate well, John thinks there's going to be another report that would deal with the leaking of classified information by Horowitz.
+And there are two separate, well, John thinks there's going to be another report that would deal with the leaking of classified information by Horowitz.

 Yeah, look, if that stuff gets proved, I agree with you.

-Uh and I do think it's a pretty spectacular abuse of power.
+And I do think it's a pretty spectacular abuse of power.

-Um, and that is a crime.
+And that is a crime.

-That's you know, that lying to a court is a crime.
+Lying to a court is a crime.

-If I committed a fraud on a court, would I go to jail, Andy McCarthy?
+If I lied to a court, if I committed a fraud on a court, would I go to jail, Andy McCarthy?

 If I was prosecuting you, you would.

-Well, you know, I mean, lack of candor was the reason they bounced uh McCabe out of the FBI, right?
+Well, you know, I mean, lack of candor was the reason they bounced McCabe out of the FBI, right?

 And at that point, I think they'll make an evaluation about whether to proceed criminally or not.